Avadhkumar-geek/StudentAI/README.md

 To get started with StudentAI, you will need to:

-1. Create an Discord account, join this server [FoxGPT](https://discord.gg/DZnFebu8tP)
-2. Get your API key.
-3. Install the Flutter SDK.
+1. Install the Flutter SDK.
-4. Clone the StudentAI repository.
+2. Clone the StudentAI repository.
-5. Run `flutter pub get` to install the dependencies.
+3. Run `flutter pub get` to install the dependencies.
-6. Run `flutter run` to start the app.
+4. Run `flutter run` to start the app.

 ### Usage

 Once the app is running, you can start chatting with StudentAI by typing in your questions or requests.
 StudentAI will use its knowledge base and OpenAI's API to provide you with personalized learning experiences.

+####  API Key
+Do not forget to add you API key in app before start using.
+1. You can get API key from official [openAI account](https://beta.openai.com/account/api-keys)
+2. You can get using free key Providers from github repo/discord server. ex [FoxGPT](https://github.com/FoxGPT/gpt)

 ### Examples